No Justice For 17-Year-Old Mexican Rape Victim For The Most Unbelievable Reason

 The Telegraph reported on the “outrage” in Mexico because a Mexican man was cleared of the sexual assault of a schoolgirl because “he didn’t enjoy it.”

 The alleged attackers, Diego Cruz, Enrique Capitaine Marin, and Jorge Coahuila are all sons of wealthy businessmen from southern Veracruz.
 Judge Anuar González gave his public ruling last Monday and found Cruz not guilty of sexual assault, saying that the assault was committed without carnal intent.
-And even though he knew the victim had been forced into the car belonging to one of her alleged attackers, the judge ruled that she was “never helpless”.
+And even though he knew the victim had been forced into the car belonging to one of her alleged attackers, the judge ruled that she was “never helpless.”

 Estefanía Vela Barba is an activist on gender issues and a law professor in the legal studies department at the Center for Research and Teaching in Economics.